 How safe is OneDrive in general?
 If you don’t use the necessary measures to protect it, it won’t be safe at all.

-We strongly advise you to make sure you use the whole arsenal of protection.
-The solid Onerive ransomware protection includes both native abilities of Office 365 and third-party ransomware-proof backup services.
-It increases your chances to avoid ransomware and seamlessly restore your files in case of disaster.
+We strongly advise you to use the whole arsenal of protection.
+The solid OneDrive ransomware protection includes both the native abilities of Office 365 and third-party backup and ransomware protection software.
+Such tools will increase your chances to avoid ransomware and seamlessly restore your files in case of disaster.
 Otherwise, you can lose your top business asset at the click of a finger.